IMAGE OF 1936 TYPE ONLY

 |

 2006 with mint logo $2.00 Later in 2006 the mint logo of a small maple leaf in a circle was adopted for all denominations of regular Canadian coins but for the $2.00 coins this type was only for circulation, not in mint sets.
-A type known as the Churchill reverse was struck with with very strong aurora lines above the bear, the logo below the Queen's head and the double date 1996-2006 above.
+A type known as the Churchill reverse was struck with very strong aurora lines above the bear, the logo below the Queen's head and the double date 1996-2006 above.
 Those struck for circulation at Winnipeg have an elongated slightly pointed ear on the bear and are known as the Pixie ear variety.
 Those struck at Ottawa have a short rounded ear with two small nicks at the top and bottom and are considered the normal type are actually scarcer at less than 1% of the Churchill variety mintage.

 |